hablullah/data-quran/ayah-translation/en-rwwad-quranenc.md

 # 3584

-You may postpone [the turn of] whoever you wish [of your wives], and you may share your time with whoever of them you wish, and there is no blame on you if you call back any of those whose turn you have set aside.
+You [O Prophet] may postpone [the turn of] whoever you wish [of your wives], and you may share your time with whoever of them you wish, and there is no blame on you if you call back any of those whose turn you have set aside.
 That is more likely that they will be content and not distressed, and that they will be satisfied with what you give them all.
 Allah knows what is in your hearts, and Allah is All-Knowing, Most Forbearing.

 # 3585